 Be very weary of a lender requiring you to pay an upfront application fee just to apply for a loan.
 Legitimate lenders will not ask you to pay anything before you receive your loan.
 Doing this is against federal law and lenders know they can lose their registration or license if they request pre-payment.

-Scammers will justify the fee by calling it a processing fee or even try to classify it as collateral required because of your bad credit.
+Personal loan scammers will justify the fee by calling it a processing fee or even try to classify it as collateral required because of your bad credit.
 Of course, once you pay this bogus advance fee, the scammer will take off with your cash, leaving you in an even worse position than where you started.

 Pressure to Act Immediately

-Advance fee loan schemers will try to get you to send money or give out personal information (credit card number, bank account information and social security number) before you even get any paperwork.
+Advance fee loan scammers will try to get you to send money or give out personal information (credit card number, bank account information and social security number) before you even get any paperwork.
 Insist on receiving the necessary paperwork before deciding whether to apply for the loan or line of credit.